Think Before You Ink: Health Risks Associated With Tattoos

-Infection is a real threat, and microbes can be easily transferred to you during the inking process from the tattoist, the environment, dirty equipment, and potentially your own skin.
+Infection is a real threat, and microbes can be easily transferred beneath your skin during the inking process from the tattoist, the environment, dirty equipment, and potentially your own skin.

 Always ask the tattoo studio about the tattoo inks they use and try to keep up to date with ones that have been recalled.
 Also ensure that before each procedure, or before even touching your skin, your tattoist should wash his or her hands properly, and put on a clean pair of disposable gloves.

 Ensure any needles or tubes are new and taken from sealed packages.
 All inks and containers should be unused as well.
 Equipment that is nondisposable should be autoclaved (heat sterilized) before each use.
 Bleach or a commercial disinfectant should be used to wipe down all drawer handles, tables and sinks after each customer.